Sunday Worship | 9:30am, 11:30am & 6:00pm | (*For sign language interpretation, email: Sarah Garner. )

-Brad pastors our small group leaders as well as organizes our small group ministry at large.
-He helps to recruit and equip our small group leaders.
-He also teaches classes as well as preaches during midday and Sunday worship.
-He has a daughter named Emery and a wife named Gillian.
+Brad pastors our community group leaders as well as organizes our community group ministry at large.
+He helps to recruit and equip group leaders.
+He also oversees our outreach efforts and occasionally teaches during Sunday worship.
+He and his wife Gillian have two daughters, Emery and Tate.

 EDUCATION PASTOR | Ashley Mathews

-Ashley leads our Trinity School Ministry as well as teaches during midday and Sunday worship.
+Ashley leads our Education Ministry as well as teaches from the pulpit during Sunday worship.
 She seeks to make Trinity a hospitable place so, she oversees our hospitality volunteers during the services on Sunday.
 She and her husband, Josh, live in the Candler Park neighborhood of ATL.

 CHILDREN'S PASTOR | Julia Guy